 As well as our team of dedicated staff and our Board of Governors, we are privileged to be supported by a number of expert partners through our Ambassador and Special Advisor roles.

-We have five Special Advisors with specific areas expertise who contribute to our strategic aims and advise us on best practice.
+We have seven Special Advisors with specific areas expertise who contribute to our strategic aims and advise us on best practice.

 Baroness Sandip Verma

 A highly influential, global facing business leader, she has extensive Chair and Committee experience.
 Since entering the House of Lords in 2006, Baroness Sandip Verma has held several key Ministerial appointments, she has had an active and advisory role in policy formation and development.
 With a transformational background, Baroness Sandip Verma is both strategic and where necessary hands on, adept at simplifying complex issues.